 The coronavirus pandemic has had a profound impact not only on people’s health but also on their incomes, savings and overall financial circumstances.
-Although there have been a number of support measures introduced by the government, many self-employed people have been left with little or no support.
+Although the government introduced some financial support, many self-employed people were left with little or no support.

 Even before the pandemic self-employed people were more exposed to financial worries due to a range of issues including fluctuating incomes, late payments and access to financial products.
 There is also growing concern that financial policies and services are out of touch with the realities of the modern labour market and potentially harming the financial wellbeing of the self-employed.

-To find out more about the key financial challenges of the sector and provide practical solutions, IPSE's research team has been conducting research over the last few years which you can find below.
+To find out more about the key financial challenges of the sector and provide practical solutions, IPSE's research team has looking at the financial wellbeing of the self-employed in areas such as late payment, the impact of the pandemic on freelancers' finances and how frequently freelancers should pay their taxes.

 Over three quarters of freelancers are concerned that sourcing a mortgage will be difficult because of their self-employed status.